hi-im-bob/lets-chat/README.md

 ## A MESSAGE TO UNIQUITI NETWORKS

+I have deployed this on my digitalocean droplet, you can [check it out](http://206.189.52.181:3000).
+After 30 seconds of incativity, the user will be disconnected.

 I know this doesn't look too good.
 * Hardcoded endpoints and ports to the server and MongoDB
 * No tests